 Follow up with routine manual testing

 A manual testing approach is essential to evaluating your website’s usability.
 Plan for regular user testing and you ensure a consistent flow of feedback from your target audience even as your website changes and evolves as websites do over time.
 Every time a web developer or content contributor change something on the website, it opens the possibility of new accessibility issues.
 Accessibility, therefore, is an ongoing process.

 An automated testing solution with built-in reporting tools will save you the headache of tracking progress and creating reports.
 The right automated tool can track progress on accessibility issues, maintain an overview of task owners, and document your results as you go.
 Tracking your progress on accessibility issues is not only important for legal purposes, but it is also a great way to motivate and encourage your organization’s accessibility efforts.

 Curious to learn more about how to foster an organization-wide commitment to accessibility and sustainable accessibility testing practices?

-Our Siteimprove Academy learning path, Accessibility for leadership, covers all the important aspects of accessibility testing.
+Our Siteimprove Frontier learning path, Accessibility for leadership, covers all the important aspects of accessibility testing.
 This learning path includes a course on “Accessibility testing in your organization: a holistic approach” that gives you valuable insight into manual testing and uncovers the benefits of an in-house manual testing team.